A Miracle Healing of My GERD

 My family doctor, whom I love, then became my saviour (once again) by prescribing me Rabeprazole, a medication used to treat gastroesophageal reflux disease (GERD), which helped majorly.

 Some days I would forget to take the Rabeprazole (or forget to bring them with me when I went away) and made a mental note, after two days of no medication, that it is an EMERGENCY that I do not forget these pills because my gastro reflux is so bad.

 My father also has this disease and he takes the same medication.
 (There were times I’ve had to “borrow” pills from him.)

 After two days of missing a pill, I’d be suffering severely from incessant burping and/or acid reflux.

-But I had forgotten to bring the bulk of my Rabeprazole pills before I left for a trip to Florida in early January.
+But I forgot to bring the bulk of my Rabeprazole pills before I left for a trip to Florida in early January.
 I only had about 20 or 30 pills, not enough to last for a four-month trip.

 The last time I had taken a Rabeprazole pill was on January 13, 2019.

 Two days later, I was lying in bed trying to fall asleep after a big meal and being tortured by acid reflux instead of sleeping peacefully.
-After 10 or 20 minutes of feeling tortured by this, Sri Chinmoy’s Inner Spirit gave this unpleasant feeling inside me a nice, soothing, gentle healing-embrace.
+After ten or twenty minutes of feeling tortured by this, Sri Chinmoy’s Inner Spirit gave this unpleasant feeling inside me a nice, soothing, gentle healing-embrace.
 And then it was fixed!
 The unpleasant feeling was no more!
 And I fell asleep.